 stat.wm.edu) before connecting to one of the subcluster front-ends.
 This requires two hops (e.g.,

 vortex.sciclone.wm.edu).
-For times when a "direct" connection from your machine to SciClone or Chesapeake would be helpful, SSH tunneling can be used.
+For times when a "direct" connection from your machine to SciClone or Chesapeake would be helpful (e.g. to avoid having to copy a large file to an intermediary host), SSH tunneling can be used.

 Add the following to your